-Baby Skin Care:
+Baby Skin Care

 Do you know a human being has the best skin when he or she is a baby?
-Proper skin care can ensure that your baby can maintain great skin all his/her life.
+Proper skin care can ensure that your baby can maintain great skin all their life.
 Here you will learn how to take care of baby skin & we’ve listed some of the best ways to ensure optimum skin health for your precious little one.

 You need to be even more careful while choosing a talcum powder for your baby.
 Choose products that are designed specifically for babies and avoid using powders that have fragrances and other chemicals as they may irritate the baby’s sensitive skin.

 Stay away from powders that contain grains and choose herbal powders, especially for the diaper area.
 As a rule, it is best if you avoid powdering the diaper area, as it may lead to future complications or infections.

 3. Nappies and Diapers:

 The diapers that are used for babies are actually helpful for keeping the baby clean and fresh.
 However, certain diapers may also irritate the baby’s skin and cause a rash or infections (2).
 It is best to change the diaper as soon as you find your baby has ‘used’ it.